-- 5.3 The Integration Joint board seek to appoint the first Chair from the Inverclyde Council Elected Members and the first Vice Chair from the NHS Greater Glasgow and Clyde Health Board Non Executive Director Members. - The Chair and Vice Chair positions will rotate every two years between the Health Board and the Council, with the Chair being from one party and the Vice Chair from the other.
+- 5.3 The Integration Joint Board will seek to appoint the first Chair from Inverclyde Council Elected Members and the first Vice Chair from the Greater Glasgow Health Board Executive Director Members. - 5.4 The Chair and Vice Chair positions will rotate every two years between the Health Board and the Council, with the Chair being from one Party and the Vice Chair from the other.